 Matt Hands, Sr. Business Unit Director

 Direct compensation property damage (DCPD) is when your insurer pays to have your vehicle (property) repaired after a collision.
 It's part of the no-fault system, so it doesn't matter whether you're at fault or not.
-It's standard on all car insurance policies in the provinces where no-fault insurance exists; including Ontario, Quebec, Nova Scotia, New Brunswick, Newfoundland, and Prince Edward Island.
+It's standard on all car insurance policies in the provinces where no-fault insurance exists; including Ontario, Quebec, Nova Scotia, New Brunswick, Newfoundland, PEI, and Alberta as of January 2022.
 DCPD expedites the claims process because you deal with your own insurer.